YangguangZhou/some-stars/README.md

 *   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - Come join the best place on the internet to learn AI skills.
 Use code "chatbotui" for an extra 20% off.

-*   [openai/openai-node](https://github.com/openai/openai-node) - The official Node.js / Typescript library for the OpenAI API
+*   [openai/openai-node](https://github.com/openai/openai-node) - Official JavaScript / TypeScript library for the OpenAI API

 *   [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.